oneal2000/STARD/README.md

 Begin with the raw data in `data/example` , to run the example, you may want to first download the model from  huggingface and run the following bash scripts.

-You need to modify the relative path to be your model path in the file before you run it.
+You need to modify the relative path to be your model path in the bash files before you run it.

 ```bash
 cd src